ChromatiChord/AdjustedFunctoolsCache/README.md

 ```
 @lru_cache(maxsize=None)
-def func(value, list, dummy_string):
+def func(int_value, list_value, string_value):
   ...
 ```

-All calls to func with the same value AND list AND dummy_string will be extracted from the cache. i.e. Once:
+All calls to func with the same 'int_value' AND 'list_value' AND 'string_value' will be extracted from the cache. i.e. Once:
   ```
   func(5, [], "dummy")